Mevorisha/mess-room-booking/docs/CONTRIBUTING.md

 ```

 An auth context provides the following properties:
-- `state`: can be `"STILL_LOADING"`, `"LOGGED_IN"` or `"NOT_LOGGED_IN"`.
+- `state`: is an enum that can be `"STILL_LOADING"`, `"LOGGED_IN"` or `"NOT_LOGGED_IN"`.
 - `user`: See the `User` class in [`contexts/auth.js`](../src/contexts/auth.js).
 - Other functions to update the user state both locally and on Firebase.

 ### A Word on useCallback
 `useCallback` is a React hook that is used to prevent re-creation of functions on every render.
 This is useful when passing functions as props to child components or when such functions are used in `useEffect` dependencies.

 Do not use `useCallback` unnecessarily.
-While using it may not cause major performance issues, it can make the code harder to read and introduce bugs if incorrect dependencies are passed to the `useCallback` hook.
+While using it may not cause noticeable performance issues, it can make the code harder to read and introduce bugs if incorrect dependencies are passed to the `useCallback` hook.

 **Note**: You should pass states to functions if you're using `useCallback` and haven't used the state as a dependency.
 For e.g.
 ```jsx